Professor of Law and Associate Dean for Research and Faculty Development

 Professor of Law

-Gonzaga University School of Law, USA
+Gonzaga University School of Law, UNITED STATES

 Professor Megan Ballard joined the faculty at Gonzaga University School of Law in 2004.
 She taught as an Associate Professor at Washburn University from 2000 to 2004.
 Prior to law teaching, Ballard served as a law clerk for Justice Shirley Abrahamson of the Wisconsin Supreme Court, a pro bono attorney in Cambodia, and practiced law at the firms of Perkins Coie, in Seattle, Washington and Foley & Lardner in Madison, Wisconsin.
 Ballard earned her J.D., LL.M.
 (Law and Globalization), as well as an M.A. in Ibero-American Studies from the University of Wisconsin-Madison.
 Much of Ballard’s research has focused on measures to protect the rights of people forcibly evicted from their homes and land by armed conflict.
 Her Fulbright grant to Georgia, and Gonzaga University grant to Colombia allowed her to concentrate on property restitution measures undertaken in both countries.
 Her current research explores the resettlement of refugees in the United States.
 Ballard’s public service work has involved creating a curriculum and coordinating workshops to teach refugees and immigrants about the U.S. legal system.
 She also has provided pro bono representation for asylum applicants.